 Stanley Tucci Inspired Penne all’ Arrabbiata

+Behold, we bring you Penne all’ Arrabbiata, a “pantry dish” perfect for last-minute entertaining or a late-night craving.
 We’ve created four pasta dishes for TABLE readers inspired by Stanley Tucci’s television travel series Searching for Italy.
-This week we bring you Penne all’ Arrabbiata, a “pantry dish” perfect for last-minute entertaining or a late-night craving.
-We recommend that you enjoy this dish with a Rosato of Sangiovese, a pitch-perfect rosé from Toscana, or Bardolino, a delicate red that balances well with the heat of this version of the dish, which is made with Liokareas Chili Oil from a local Pittsburgh family.
+We recommend that you enjoy this dish with a Rosato of Sangiovese, a pitch-perfect rosé from Toscana, or Bardolino, a delicate red that balances well with the heat of this version of the dish, which is made with chili-infused olive oil.

-The young fellow realizes he is in an entirely new place, where food is not a matter of tradition or convenience: it is religion, to be pursued with fervor and precision… even if it means that you have to defend what’s right.
+The young fellow realizes he is in an entirely new place, where food is not a matter of tradition or convenience.
+It is religion, to pursue with fervor and precision… even if it means that you have to defend what’s right.
 This is why Italian food is so good.
 It’s about commitment to what’s truly the best way to do things.

 Stanley Tucci Inspired Penne all’ Arrabbiata Recipe